DrakeMTB/drakeMTB-9/webpages/scholarship.md

 #### Coming Soon!

-We are ecited to offer scholarships to deserving riders this year!
+We are excited to offer scholarships to deserving riders this year!